gdpeters/PEP-Simulator/README.md

 ----------------------
 Text file: Object code must be written in hexadecimal as two adjacent digits (1-byte) followed by a space.
 Multiple lines are accepted but no trailing spaces.

 Content: Only 18 specific instruction specifiers and 2 addressing modes are allowed.
-There should be 3-bytes to an instruction (1-byte instruction specifier, 2-byte operand) except for Unary instructions which have 1-byte.
+There should be 3-bytes to an instruction (1-byte instruction specifier, 2-byte operand) except for Unary instructions which have only 1-byte.
 See attached document for the instruction set.